 Our program is designed to acquaint you with the basics needed to perform financial analysis and planning related to budgeting in a corporate or non-profit business environment.
 The curriculum is focused on real-life application throughout all of the accounting and finance courses.
 In addition, business electives in the program allow you to tailor your degree toward an area of accounting that interests you most!

 The foundation provided by this degree prepares students for entry-level accounting positions or to easily move into a four-year institution’s curriculum focused on accounting, business, or management.
 Opportunities to complete purposeful and valuable internships while studying at Lackawanna give our students an advantage after graduation.

-- Graduates of our Accounting associate degree program can build a strong foundation to earn their Business bachelor’s degree at Lackawanna.
-Some additional courses may be required.
+- Graduates of our Accounting associate degree program can transfer directly into our Accounting bachelor’s degree.
+Others will find that they’ve built a strong foundation to earn their Business bachelor’s degree, but some additional courses may be required.